 As the state of the environment draws more attention and concern, some companies are finding ways to resolve environmental problems and turn a profit at the same time.
 Community recycling is a good example.
-Two companies were located that offer similar solutions to providing convenient recycling at schools and other public places.
+The following plans describe two similar solutions to providing convenient recycling at schools and other public places.
 Both offer the installation of recycling bins which feature advertising panels on their sides.
 The ad spaces provide revenue for the companies, so the bins can be provided for free and a portion of the revenue is also shared with the community or school.
-The companies evaluate the amount of public exposure and the potential for advertising revenue.
-This appears to be a good option for schools within close proximity to larger cities and schools that hold many events.
-There may also be a potential for revenue to the schools if local businesses or communities sponsor the bins.
-The inclusion of this section is not intended as an endorsement.
-Schools are encouraged to explore this option and request additional information, presentations and references to be certain the system will compliment their own recycling program.
+This appears to be a good option for schools but the inclusion of this section is not intended as an endorsement.
+Schools are encouraged to explore these options and request additional information, presentations and references to be certain the system will compliment their own recycling program.